-Russia hopes to increase arms exports in the coming years, but this is "empty dreams."
+Russia hopes to increase arms exports in the coming years, but these are "empty dreams."
 This opinion was expressed by military expert Peter Suchiu in an article for The National Interest.

-According to Russian analysts, the current volume of Russian arms sales is about $13.75 billion.
+According to estimates by Russian analysts, the current volume of Russian arms sales is about $13.75 billion.
 They expect exports to grow.
 However, Moscow's desire to increase arms exports is an empty dream.

 The author of The National Interest recalled that in the report of the Stockholm International Peace Research Institute (SIPRI), Russia ranked only third in the export of weapons and military equipment.